clemenko/harvester_workshop/README.md

 #### Network

-For the workshop we are going to use a static IP in the 192.168.X.X range.
+For the workshop we are going to use a static IP in the 192.168.8.X range.
 Select the NIC that is `up`.
 ![network](images/network.jpg)

+**Harvester requires at least 10Gbps for production use!**
 VLAN ID = `null`
 Bond Mode = `Active-Backup`
 IPv4 Method = `Static`